 - Length: 15 feet (with spare tire 17 feet)

-Okay, yes, van life is all the rage… BUT the number one reason we decided on the Aliner camper over a van is purely because the Aliner is free of an engine.
+Okay, yes, van life is all the rage.
+However, the number one reason we decided on the Aliner camper over a van is purely because the Aliner is free of an engine.
 The second reason is that we can tow it easily with our existing vehicles.
 The third reason is price.
 Aliners are way more affordable than buying a tricked out camper van.

 The fourth reason is that we can unhook our truck, drive around, and explore freely when the camper is parked.
 That means we can get to epic hikes and places we want to continue to reach in the backcountry.
 Once you set the Aliner up, you can lock it and leave while using your vehicle like you would normally.

 For Aliner maintenance, we track the mileage for the tires, keep it clean, and do a simple winterization.